-We now examine evidence for and against different factors that may underlie these distance barriers and are consistent with our findings, including: information and salience; peer and network effects; safety and security; and transportation effects.
-We note at the outset that
+We now shed further light on the evidence for and against different factors that may underlie these distance barriers.
+In order to do so we interpret our previous results and marshal new evidence that explicitly looks into four potential channels: information and salience; peer and network effects; safety and security; and transportation effects.
+We note at the outset that our intent is not to claim that a single factor drives the distance and boundary effects, but rather to see which appears most important in this setting.